Dierale/ZooGroup10/README.md

 ---

-For project design reference view the UML displayed below
+For the initial project design reference view the UML displayed below
  - Note: PaymentType is wrongfully linked to Visitor instead of Employee
  - However, code for PaymentType is properly implemented
  - An updated UML with any additional functionality beyond requirements will be added if needed